hipe/tmx/lib/skylab/git-viz/doc/issues/033-the-different-kinds-of-callback-trees.md

 ## the feature matrix

-                 multiple?   inherits?   result matters? listeners tree         yes          no               no handlers tree           no         yes              yes attempters tree        yes         yes              yes
+                    multiple?   inherits?   result matters? listeners pattern         yes          no               no handlers pattern           no         yes              yes attempters pattern        yes         yes              yes

+## the "listeners" pattern in detail

+• this is the simplest of the patterns

+• one such event will be dispatched outwards in two dimensions: "laterally" to any listeners listening to that channel, and then "upwards" to each parent channel of the channel, and on that node "laterally" out to any listeners of that (branch) channel.

+• results of callbacks are ignored. they never have an impact on the behavior of the host (or the callback tree).

+• if a client subscribes to both a more general and more specific channel;
+  when an event fires on the specific channel, both callbacks will be invoked in order from specific to general.

-## the handlers tree in detail
+## the handlers pattern in detail

 • the data payloads that these callbacks are passed are necessarily exceptions.